 What’s the Treatment for the New Coronavirus?

-So what happens if you’ve got COVID-19 now?
 If your symptoms have just cropped up and are mild at the start and continue that way, here’s what you should do:

 Let your doctor know what’s happening, and speak to her by phone regularly, especially if your symptoms worsen, you are concerned, or you’re at high risk for negative outcomes with COVID-19.

 Isolate yourself from others for 10 days after symptom onset, as long as your disease remains mild to moderate.
 If your symptoms become more severe, needing hospitalization, the CDC advises a possible 20-day isolation period to ensure you do not infect others (talk to your doctor when you can about how long you might need to isolate).

 Drink plenty of fluids to help your body maintain its overall health.